skroggel/t3-shopware-connector/README.md

 # Shopware Connector

+**WARNING: This Extension is still in development.
+It may have bugs and breaking changes - use on your own risk!!!**

 ## Description
 The Shopware Connector is a TYPO3 extension designed to connect to Shopware 6 store with TYPO3.